jundalisay/sp/content/en/supermath/chapter-02.md

 !, @, #, $, %, !0, !@, !#, !$, !%, @0, @1..
 ```

 In this way, `! + ! = @`.
-More properly, it is `! + ! :: @`.

-Vortex numbers are base-6 instances that can make geometry easier and less irrational.
+Vortex numbers are base-6 instances that can:
+- make geometry easier and less irrational

-It helps explain the relationship between the constants.
+- explain the relationship between the constants

 ### Base-6 Instance Names (Numbers)